 In mid-December, thousands of young people, from all over the globe, packed the beautiful city of Sharm Elshiekh, in Sinai, to participate in the third version of the World Youth Forum.
 On the margin of the international event, Egypt’s President El-Sisi held a private meeting with Palestinian President Mahmoud Abbas to discuss several issues of mutual concern, including the Palestinian general elections, to be held in early 2020.
-This will be the first elections to be held, after almost fifteen years of bloody conflicts between Fatah Movement, which currently leads the Palestinian Authority from the West Bank, and the terrorist organization of Hamas, which leads the government from Gaza strip.
+This will be the first elections to be held, after almost fifteen years of bloody conflicts between the Fatah Movement, which currently leads the Palestinian Authority from the West Bank, and the terrorist organization of Hamas, which leads the government from the Gaza Strip.

-The results of the prospected Palestinian elections, with high probability of Hamas victory over legislative and presidential elections, shall not only define the future of Palestinian citizens, the scope of conflicts between Palestinian political factions, or the pursue of the peace process with Israel.
+The results of the prospected Palestinian elections, with a high probability of Hamas victory over legislative and presidential elections, shall not only define the future of Palestinian citizens, the scope of conflicts between Palestinian political factions, or the pursuit of the peace process with Israel.
 It shall also affect the balance of power in the already-disturbed regional security of the Middle East, given Hamas’s sinful affair with the squad of terrorism sponsors in the region: Qatar, Turkey, and Iran.

-In the core of all this, Egypt is trying to safeguard its national security against the probability of Hamas becoming the new leader of the Palestinian Authority.
+At the core of all this, Egypt is trying to safeguard its national security against the probability of Hamas becoming the new leader of the Palestinian Authority.
 This will not only reshape the relationship between Egypt and Palestinians, but may also disturb the ongoing war on terror in Sinai, and abate Egypt’s attempts to appropriately manage diplomatic conflicts with Turkey and Qatar.
 That, perhaps, explains and justifies the incongruous meeting between Hamas and Jihad organizations with officials at the Egyptian Public Intelligence Bureau, in Cairo, one week before El-Sisi met with Abbas, in Sharm El-Shiekh.
 Many Egyptians were either shocked or disappointed by seeing the leaders of the two terrorist organizations visiting Cairo, despite their long history of committing unforgivable assaults against civilians and military in Sinai.

-During Arab Spring, in 2011, Hamas terrorists leaked into Egyptian borders and committed violent crimes in support of their parent organization; the Muslim Brotherhood.
-They took advantage of Egypt’s political fragility, during regime transition at the time, to violently break into prisons in Cairo to free leaders of the Muslim Brotherhood, who were arrested under Mubarak.
+During the Arab Spring, in 2011, Hamas terrorists leaked into Egyptian borders and committed violent crimes in support of their parent organization; the Muslim Brotherhood.
+They took advantage of Egypt’s political fragility, during the regime transition at the time, to violently break into prisons in Cairo to free leaders of the Muslim Brotherhood, who were arrested under Mubarak.

 In 2012, when the Muslim Brotherhood took over the presidency of the state, Hamas terrorists were allowed to enter Sinai in large numbers, as part of the larger Muslim Brotherhood’s plan to give Sinai to the Gaza people to create their own state under the rule of Hamas.
 This coordinated plot to occupy Sinai was discovered by the Egyptian military intelligence and, thus, became one of the main motivators behind the June 2013 revolution that brought down the Muslim Brotherhood regime.